AlexandreDiPiazza/Master_Thesis/README.md

 if any corrections are required.

-### Prerequisites
+### Installation
+All the code is provided in

-install the librairies with  "requirements.txt"
+Install the librairies with  "requirements.txt"

 ###